 “[Evolution] is only goal-directed in the sense of chasing shifting peaks in a fitness landscape […] Is this a case of “the more things change, the more they stay the same”?”

 The picture that emerges is clear, argues Gingerich: evolution is fast on a generational time scale, but once you start calculating rates over many generations most of this averages out.
 One reason he shortly touches on is that of limits.
-As mentioned in my review of The Equations of Life: The Hidden Rules Shaping Evolution, “physics is life’s silent commander”.
+As mentioned in The Equations of Life, “physics is life’s silent commander”.
 There are limits to e.g. an animal’s size, and evolution acts rapidly enough to thoroughly explore that envelope of possibilities over the course of deep time.

 The other reason is one that I feel Gingerich does not really mention, so allow me some speculation of my own here.
 When you say “rates of evolution”, I say “compared to what?”
 Surely, the answer must be “compared to rates of environmental change”.
-We know that evolution as a process has no ultimate goal – it is only goal-directed in the sense of chasing shifting peaks in a fitness landscape (see The Adaptive Landscape in Evolutionary Biology and my review of Life Finds a Way: What Evolution Teaches Us About Creativity for more on these metaphors).
+We know that evolution as a process has no ultimate goal – it is only goal-directed in the sense of chasing shifting peaks in a fitness landscape.
 Environments constantly fluctuate and the resulting back-and-forthing as organisms adapt means rapid change in the short term, but, on average, not much movement in any direction on the long term.
 Is this a case of “the more things change, the more they stay the same”?

 Rates of Evolution is a technical book squarely aimed at advanced students and researchers.
 Though the subject matter is complex in places, I found Gingerich’s writing and argumentation clear and his discussion and interpretation thought-provoking.
 For any evolutionary biologist or palaeontologist interested in the question of whether evolution is fast or not and why it matters (and, let’s be honest, that should be all of us) this book is obligatory reading.
 It is easy to see how this monograph will be a benchmark for years to come.